Dog-Friendly Getaway Ideas to Sonoma Wine Country

 The sun sets behind the hotel and the pool glistens in Sonoma County

-Rover will want to come over the puppy playland and off-leash fenced-in run at the Roberts Lake Dog Park right next to this golf course property.
-Then, the two of you can take a nice nap in your spacious hotel room.
+Rover will want to come over to the puppy playland and off-leash fenced-in run at the Roberts Lake Dog Park right next to this beautiful golf course property.
+Enjoy spacious hotel rooms, a courtyard patio with firepits, and a heated pool with cabanas and day beds.
+The hotel offers dining with indoor and patio seating for breakfast and dinner daily.

 BobDog Wines, Cloverdale

-Prepare a picnic – and your puppy – for this dog friendly, pastoral spot where you’re invited to wander and linger.
-Be warned, it takes a sturdy vehicle to handle the partly gravel roads accessing Sonoma County’s highest winery, soaring 2,000 feet above Alexander Valley.
-But your effort will be rewarded when winemaker Tim Ward and his wife Kandy Ward invite you to enjoy a hiking tour through the vines, and introductions to their miniature horses, mini-mule and winery dog.
-Savor Old Vine Zinfandel, Mountain Merlot, and Cabernet Sauvignon made from CabSau vines grafted onto Merlot trunks, and be sure to share the charcuterie with the pups.
+Prepare a picnic — and your puppy — for this dog-friendly, pastoral spot where you’re invited to wander and linger.
+It takes a sturdy vehicle to handle the partly gravel roads to Sonoma County’s highest winery, soaring 2,000 feet above Alexander Valley.
+Your effort will be rewarded when winemaker Tim Ward and his wife, Kandy Ward, invite you to enjoy a hiking tour through the vines, and introductions to their miniature horses, mini-mule, and winery dog.
+Share a bite of charcuterie with your pup as you savor Old Vine Zinfandel, Mountain Merlot, and Cabernet Sauvignon made from vines grafted onto Merlot trunks.

 Handline, Sebastopol